 When you think of braces, you probably think of your teen years.
 While it is best to get braces at a young age, they work for adults too and are not uncommon.
-Dental braces are used to correct crooked teeth, crowding and misaligned bites.
+Dental braces are used to correct crooked teeth, crowding, and misaligned bites.

 How long someone needs to wear braces depends on the severity of the bite or spacing problem.
 Usually, the older a person is the longer they need to wear braces.
-Typically, a child of 12-14 years will need to wear braces for 18 to 24 months and in some cases, they may need to wear a retainer afterwards to avoid shifting the teeth.
+Typically, a child of 12-14 years will need to wear braces for 18 to 24 months and in some cases, they may need to wear a retainer afterward to avoid shifting the teeth.

 The best time to get braces is between 10-14 years.
-Since the head, mouth and jaw are still growing, teeth can be easily be straightened.
+Since the head, mouth, and jaw are still growing, teeth can be easily be straightened.
 But if you’re an adult, not to worry.
 There are great options such as Invisalign, that are virtually invisible.

 There is a misconception that braces are a cosmetic treatment.
-We heard an adult patient tell us she refused orthodontics because it wasn’t appearance for her.
+We heard an adult patient tell us she refused orthodontics because it wasn’t apparent for her.
 It’s only after this patient completed her braces treatment at the age of 38 that she really understood the significant overbite problem that had been afflicting her and causing her front teeth to wear down.

 People receive orthodontic treatment for many reasons: